Harvard Graduate School of Design

 Spatially, zones at the thresholds between existing social anchors and proposed food growing sites bring the groups together.

-They tap into the productive potentials of various urban sites, transforming vacant yards into socially-vibrant bypasses, embankments into cultivated terraces, and mundane strip mall rooftops into rice paddies and vegetable gardens.
+The foodscape tap into the productive potentials of various urban sites, transforming vacant yards into socially-vibrant bypasses, embankments into cultivated terraces, and mundane strip mall rooftops into rice paddies and vegetable gardens.

 The growing of rice and other culturally relevant food in uncanny landscapes, such as rail embankments and mall rooftops, serves as a potent metaphor for challenging the perceptions of belonging and difference.